stedavkle/personal-site/md/projects/personal-site/index.md

   of the others.

-[^2]: There are sometimes slight differences between versions compiled using WSL due to it having a different version of `pandoc` installed
+[^2]: There are sometimes slight differences between versions compiled using WSL due to it having a different version of `pandoc` installed.
+It is possible to use the latest version of `pandoc` for Windows by installing it normally and then running `pandoc.exe` from the WSL bash prompt (and replacing `pandoc` with `pandoc.exe` in the script).

 [^3]: See the Pandoc docs section on [templates](https://pandoc.org/MANUAL.html#templates)